IrinaElena235/React-News-App/README.md

 # IT School news

-This is the final project from my Web Development course that I teach @ IT School.
+This is the final project from my Web Development course that I took @ IT School.

 ## Demo

-The project is deployed at [itschool-news.netlify.app](https://itschool-news.netlify.app).
+The project is deployed at: https://itschool-news-irina-main.netlify.app/

 ## Features